-At the beginning of the semester in which they intend to graduate, students are responsible for informing the graduate recorder of their intent via LionPATH (effective fall 2016), filing a diploma card, and paying the thesis fee.
-If the student does not graduate until some subsequent semester, it is necessary to inform the graduate recorder again of the intention to graduate at the beginning of the actual semester of graduation.
+At the beginning of the semester in which they intend to graduate, students are responsible for informing the Graduate School of their intent via LionPATH (effective fall 2016), filing a diploma card, and paying the thesis and/or dissertation fee.
+If the student does not graduate until some subsequent semester, it is necessary to inform the Graduate School again of the intention to graduate at the beginning of the actual semester of graduation.
 Deadlines are given in the Registrar calendar.

-Format details for both M.A. and Ph.D. theses are provided in the Thesis Guide.
-Ph.D. candidates must submit a final copy of the thesis to the Graduate School Thesis Office by the announced submission deadline for the semester or summer session in which the degree will be conferred.
+Format details for both M.A. and Ph.D. theses are provided in the Thesis and Dissertation Handbook.
+Ph.D. candidates must submit a final copy of the thesis to the Graduate School

+Office of Theses and Dissertations by the announced submission deadline for the semester or summer session in which the degree will be conferred.